FreePYQ logoFreePYQ

 Explanation:

 The question involves identifying the odd one out based on a specific pattern.
 Each option includes a letter cluster with encoded characters.
 The pattern likely relates to the relationship between the letters and their corresponding codes.
 Option C (CK) does not fit the established pattern seen in A, B, and D, where the first letter of the cluster correlates with the last character in the code (e.g., WE to CJ, FN to LS, JR to PW).
-CK's code ends with JP, breaking the consistency, thus making C the correct answer.
+CK's code ends with JP, breaking the consistency, thus so option C is correct.

 Question 50